Sign in

 • Microinverters

-Each one converts energy from your solar panels into electricity your homes can use, but how they get it done is a bit different.
+Each one converts energy from your solar panels into electricity your home can use, but they operate differently.

 String inverters

-There is typically only one single string inverter installed for a residential solar installation, and they are very popular for solar systems installed on simple, unshaded roofs.
+There is typically only one string inverter installed for a residential solar installation, and they are very popular for solar systems on simple, unshaded roofs.

 String inverters are often paired with DC power optimizers to meet electrical code standards.
 Power optimizers are attached to the back of each panel and track the panel’s peak output.
-The optimizers can then regulate voltage before the power gets sent to the string inverter, maximize the amount of energy the system produces, and reduce the impacts of shading.
+The optimizers can regulate voltage before the power gets sent to the string inverter, maximizing the amount of energy the system produces and reducing the impacts of shading.

 Microinverters